ksimms2/FindFido/README.md

 2. The "Retake Survey" option is located  on the Score screen.

 3. Click "Retake Survey", this will clear the previous score.
-(Currently a work in progress)

 4. Fill out the survey again and see your new score.